tean-lai/tean-lai.github.io/content/garden/mentors-are-op.md

 Mentors can be good role models.

 I've been fortunate to have had many great mentors in my life.
+But through them I can see that they are overpowered.
+I'm going to have socioeconomic mobility, much higher than people who have comparable backgrounds and even higher than many with better socioeconomic backgrounds, in large part because of my mentors.